LVNVoid/LVNVoid/README.md

 <div align="left">
 A **seasoned software engineer** based in Jakarta, Indonesia 🇮🇩, I'm deeply passionate about crafting **elegant and efficient solutions through code**.

-My expertise shines in **JavaScript** and **TypeScript**, backed by a comprehensive understanding of various **frontend libraries and frameworks**.
+My expertise shines in **JavaScript**, backed by a comprehensive understanding of various **frontend libraries and frameworks**.
 I genuinely thrive on navigating the ever-evolving landscape of web development with enthusiasm and dedication.

 As a **fast learner** and **adaptive thinker**, I flourish in dynamic environments where innovation is the driving force.
 I'm a collaborative team player, always ready to contribute my technical prowess and value every team member's input with a humble attitude.
 </div>